olsner/os/README.md

 `./build.sh` in that directory will download the tarballs (if necessary), verify the signatures, unpack, configure and build.

+## Cross-compiling grub ##

+On Linux systems, using the system grub is usually fine, but to support more esoteric operating systems (e.g. macOS), grub needs to be cross-compiled with an ELF toolchain.
+Use the `./build.sh` script in `grub/` to build one after building the toolchain.

+`grub-mkrescue` also requires `xorriso`.

 ## Building ##

-After building the cross-compiler, just run `make` to build the kernel(s) and user-space components. ccache is used by default, but can be disabled by setting `CCACHE=` on the Make command line.
+After building the cross-compiler and cross-grub, just run `make` to build the kernel(s) and user-space components. ccache is used by default, but can be disabled by setting `CCACHE=` on the Make command line.
 (Just install ccache though.
 Srsly.)

 ## Setting up tun/tap networking ##